markusschmitt/vmc_jax/documentation/source/index.rst

 At the lower level, the algorithm requires independent wave function evaluations on large numbers of computational basis states.
-This task is well suited for SIMD parallelization schemes; even more so, when the evaluation involves suited operations like matrix-vector products in the case of NQS.
+This task is well suited for Single-Input Multiple-Data (SIMD) parallelization schemes; even more so, when the evaluation involves suited operations like matrix-vector products in the case of NQS.
 Therefore, `jVMC` batches operations wherever possible, relying on JAX just-in-time-compilation to generate efficient code that exploits the local